 Subawards - Please enter all subaward costs in a line titled, "Subawards."
-The amount entered for the CNCS share should reflect at least 80% of total requested federal funds.
+The amount entered for the CNCS share should reflect a majority of federal funds.
 As with other categories, the recipient share of subaward funds does not need to equal the CNCS share.